IllusionMods/Stiletto/README.md

 ## How to install

 1. Install the latest [BepInEx](https://github.com/BepInEx/BepInEx/releases)
-2. Install the latest [KKAPI](https://github.com/IllusionMods/IllusionModdingAPI/releases) (be sure to take the right version for your game KKAPI or KKSAPI).
+2. Install the latest [KKAPI](https://github.com/IllusionMods/IllusionModdingAPI/releases) (be sure to take the right version for your game KKAPI or KKSAPI). **This is important, the plugin won't load if you don't have at least v1.38**
 3. Download [the latest release](https://github.com/IllusionMods/Stiletto/releases) for your game (the .dll file). **Warning:** You only need the version specific for your game (check the prefix, for example KK = for Koikatsu).
 Downloading version for the wrong game or multiple versions will break things!
 4. Put the .dll file into your game directory, inside BepInEx\plugins.
 5. If you already had a version of Stiletto delete **_dialog.txt** and **_config.txt** in **BepInEx/config/Stiletto** (keep a backup if you made changes in these files, to reapply them if needed), they will be re-created on startup.
 These files are not overriden if they exists so you might miss new texts or new features.

 ## How to use

 The plugin has two interfaces.
-One simplified for the Maker and one more advanced for the Main game / Studio.
+One simplified that is only available in the Maker and one more advanced which is available everywhere (Main game / Studio / Maker).

-- To access the Maker Stiletto menu you need to browse Clothes -> Stiletto
+- To access the simplified Stiletto menu you need to be in the maker and browse into Clothes -> Stiletto
-- To open the **Advanced window** you can use **RightShift** this can be changed in the Plugins configuration (F1).
-Or click on Advanced Panel in the Maker Stiletto menu
+- To open the **Advanced Panel** you can use **RightShift**, this can be changed in the Plugins configuration (F1).
+Or also click on Advanced Panel if you are in the Maker Stiletto menu

 ### For old Stiletto users
 - For users of version < 2.4.0: the location of the heels config has changed it moved from [InstallFolder]/BepInEx/Stiletto to [InstallFolder]/BepInEx/config/Stiletto/Heels.
 Please manually move all your existing files (an automated migration might be developped in the future, but not yet).